orangesandlemons/stories/README.md

 A wp theme for writers and writing communities

+for instructions and help with using the theme, please see the wiki

 ## Releases

 Releases are available under the 'release' tab on the github repository.